 This data can be looped back in the AI platform as extra features.
 Here it can be used with the other data points to train a machine learning model and make the model more efficient.
 The machine learning model can enrich the graph with extra properties such as a risk score.

 All of this information can be made readily available to end users through a graph visualization tool such as Linkurious Enterprise.
 Specifically, the risk score computed in the AI platform can be used to generate alerts in the Linkurious Enterprise case management system.
-These alerts can be visually investigated by analysts to eventually confirm or dismiss them.
+Such alerts can be visually investigated by analysts to eventually confirm or dismiss them.
 These human insights can also be captured via the Linkurious Enterprise API, providing a feedback mechanism to the machine learning algorithm.

 As an alternative to integrating your data science platform with your graph analytics stack, it’s also possible to run your graph analytics and machine learning workloads in a single integrated environment.